Francis Joseph Magner

 Francis Joseph Magner (March 18, 1887 - June 13, 1947) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Marquette in Michigan from 1941 to 1947.

 Biography

 Early life

 Francis Magner was born on March 18, 1887, in Wilmington, Illinois, to James and Margaret (née Follen) Magner.
-He was the third of eight children; one sister, Elizabeth Manger, joined the Sisters of Mercy and one brother, James Manger, also became a priest.
+He was the third of eight children; one sister, Elizabeth Magner, joined the Sisters of Mercy and one brother, James Magner, also became a priest.
 James Magner the elder worked as a farmer and merchant, also serving as a city commissioner and alderman.

 After graduating from St. Ignatius College in Chicago, Illinois, Francis Magner attended St. Mary's College in St. Marys, Kansas.
 He continued his studies in Rome, residing at the Pontifical North American College.
 Magner earned a Doctor of Philosophy degree from the University of Propaganda in 1909, and a Bachelor of Canon Law degree from Apollinarus University in 1911.